larswik/IFC-Specification/IFC4x3/Quantities/g/GrossArea_07WxT01B12WP6OkgfBTD0k/Documentation.md

+Gross Area of the object.
+Openings, recesses, projections and cut-outs are not taken into account.

-Area of the solar device including the outer frame.
+Including the outer frame.